parrt/msds692/notes/webanalytics.md

 </html>
 ```

 You can view that file with `open t.html` from a mac command line.
+You are doing this from **your** laptop, not your partners.

 The partner has to have a flask server running with URL `/track` available (in perhaps `server.py`):